maple3142/xfetch-js/README.md

 Of course, you can polyfill them by youself to use this module.

-## Main differences bewteen fetch and XFetch.js
+## Main differences bewteen fetch and xfetch-js

 * `credentials` is set to `same-origin` by default.
 * throws error when `response.ok` is not true